iweld/SQL_Coding_Challenge/README.md

 ### SQL Code Challenge

-1. ETL (Extract/Transform/Load)
-	* ETL is the process data engineers use to extract data from different sources, transform the data into a usable resource, and load that data into the systems that end-users can access and use to solve business problems.
-		* Although this term is used on a much larger scale for data warehousing, on a much, much smaller scale, we are doing the same thing by:
-			* Extracting raw data from CSV's.
-			* Transforming the data to make it usable.
-			* Loading the data to tables within our database
-	* In Data Analysis, the analyst must ensure that the data is 'clean' before doing any analysis.
-'Dirty' data can lead to unreliable, inaccurate and/or misleading results.
-		* Garbage in = garbage out.

-	* These are **some** of the steps that can be taken to properly prepare this dataset for analysis.

-		* Check for duplicate entries and remove them.
-		* Remove extra spaces and/or other invalid characters.
-		* Separate or combine values as needed.
-		* Correct incorrect spelling or inputted data.
-		* Check for null or empty values.

-	* Using the criteria above, create your new SQL tables with the properly formatted data.
+1. Using the CSV files located in `source_data/csv_data`, create your new SQL tables with the properly formatted data.
 		* In the `countries` table, add the column `created_on` with the current date.

 2. List the Top 5 populated cities along with the country name and subregion.
 Order by population in descending order.